rhymeswithvocal/digital-garden/_pages/faq.md

 This site is built using [Jekyll](https://jekyllrb.com/) and [Netlify](https://netlify.app/).

-The remarkable template I used to build this blog is by Maxime Vaillancourt, who you can find online [here](https://maximevaillancourt.com/).
+The remarkable template I used to build this blog is by Maxime Vaillancourt, whom you can find online [here](https://maximevaillancourt.com/).